 - A warm, compassionate and experienced staff to support you

-- Convenient birthing centers, one at Scottsdale Osborn and another at Scottsdale Shea medical centers
+- Convenient birthing centers at Scottsdale Osborn, Scottsdale Shea and Sonoran Crossing medical centers

 - Safety and comfort

 You'll give birth in a private, comfortable, home-like birthing suite.
 The skilled HonorHealth maternity team will follow your birthing plan and support you every step of the way.

 After your baby is born, you and your baby will move to a postpartum room where you'll stay until discharge.
 You'll have a nurse dedicated to the needs of both of you.

 Family-friendly policies ensure you and your family can remain close to your newborn throughout your hospital stay.
 Studies show that rooming in, mom and baby staying in the same room, supports bonding between you and your baby, and with the baby's immediate family members.
 It also gives an opportunity to learn more about what life will be like once you head home with your baby.